handsontable/ngHandsontable/README.md

 # Angular UI directive for Handsontable

+The current version should be deployed here: http://ng-datagrid.handsontable.com/split-screen.html

-Clone this repo and run `split-screen.html` in your browser to see it in action.
+You can also clone this repo and run `split-screen.html` in your browser

 ## Further development